YOUR 2022 IMPACT FOR ANIMALS

 Millions of fishes live tightly packed inside aquatic factory farms with high levels of ammonia and nitrates.
 They’re susceptible to bacterial infections and parasitic infestations that feed on their gills, organs, and blood.
 There are no legal protections for fish, and they’re killed by suffocation when left out of the water, electrocution, and decapitation.

-We’re fighting for farmed fish by working with companies to reduce their suffering.
+We’re fighting to reduce the suffering of farmed fish.
 And we’ll continue to investigate and document the conditions they endure inside fish farms and slaughterhouses to eliminate consumer deception around “humanely-farmed fish.”

-The Scottish government has introduced mandatory inspections in salmon slaughterhouses following an Animal Equality’s investigation into The Scottish Salmon Company that uncovered fish having their gills cut while still conscious and being clubbed by workers and left to suffocate.
+The Scottish government has introduced mandatory inspections in salmon slaughterhouses following Animal Equality’s investigation into The Scottish Salmon Company that uncovered fish having their gills cut while still conscious and being clubbed by workers and left to suffocate.
+This would impact an estimated 45 million animals.

 Animal Equality is now pushing for mandatory surveillance cameras and for the footage to be made available to the public for scrutiny, with our legal advocacy campaign garnering media coverage in mainstream publications, including The Times.